hygieia/hygieia/pages/hygieia/collectors/scm/gitlab.md

 *   **Step 4: Deploy the Executable File**

-To deploy the `gitlab-collector.jar` file, change directory to `gitlab\target`, and then execute the following from the command prompt:
+To deploy the `[collector name].jar` file, change directory to `hygieia-scm-gitlab-collector\target`, and then execute the following from the command prompt:

 ```
-java -jar gitlab-collector.jar --spring.config.name=gitlab --spring.config.location=[path to application.properties file]
+java -jar [collector name].jar --spring.config.name=gitlab --spring.config.location=[path to application.properties file]
 ```

 ### Sample Application Properties File